How to Sell Music on iTunes UK – Sell Your Songs!

-Get your music on the iTunes front pages!
+How to sell your music on iTunes

 Contrary to popular belief, it’s not just superstars that have their work promoted by iTunes: there are numerous ‘charts’ dedicated to all kinds, genres and styles where independent artists can reap the benefits of a feature.